404Wolf/csds340-case-study-1/report.typ

 This method naturally adapts to personalized spam definitions without requiring expensive retraining, and it captures semantic meaning that word frequencies alone cannot represent.

-We explored what the implementation of this would look like, and found we could get something working with [sentence-transformers](https://huggingface.co/sentence-transformer), and an open embedding source embedding model (we found "all-MiniLM-L6-v2" works well and is fast).
+We explored what the implementation of this would look like, and found we could get something working with #link("https://huggingface.co/sentence-transformer", "sentence-transformers"), and an open embedding source embedding model (we found "all-MiniLM-L6-v2" works well and is fast).
 We produced a working example that shows what this would look like #link("https://gist.github.com/404Wolf/3685d01d1224aa86fb6f62621fcbd22a", "here").

 #place(
   top,